 Book publication:

-Atina Grossmann, Tamar Lewinsky, Avinoam Patt, and Alexandra Kramen (eds.), Jewish Displaced Persons after the Holocaust: Document Collection.
-Encyclopedia of Jewish Cultures, Leipzig: Simon Dubnow Institute (in progress).
+Atina Grossmann, Alexandra Kramen, Tamar Lewinsky, and Avinoam Patt (eds.), Jewish Displaced Persons after the Holocaust: Document Collection.
+Encyclopedia of Jewish Cultures, (Leipzig: Simon Dubnow Institute) In progress.

 “Czernowitz Jews and the Holocaust.”

-Current Position: Program Director, Initiative on Ukrainian-Jewish Shared History and the Holocaust in Ukraine, at the Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies, USHMM.
+Current Position: Program Officer, The Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies, USHMM.

 Current Position: Executive Director, Konar Center for Jewish Studies and Tolerance, at Nazareth University, Rochester, NY